OpenBMB/BMPrinciples/README.md

 2. **Optimal Hyperparameters.**
    1. **The best batch size is a function of loss.**
-      - To reach a certain loss, a large batch size requires more compute, a small batch size requires more training steps (i.e., times).
+      - To reach a certain loss, a large batch size requires more computation, a small batch size requires more training steps (i.e., times).
 The best batch size is a trade-off.
       - Each diagonal line formed by the points represents a training process.
 The horizontal axis represents the training steps, the vertical axis represents the number of processed tokens, and the color depth represents the loss.
 The optimal batch size can be considered as the inflection point of each contour line of loss.
       <img src="figs/2.1.best_batch_size.png" alt="" width="660" height="200">